cataniamatt/devops-test-2/documentation.md

 ## Client

 ## Server
 The backend nodejs application will be deployed inside a Kubernetes cluster, this application will connect to an Azure CosmosDb database for persistent NoSQL data storage.
 The Kubernetes deployment creates a namespace called "server-namespace" and deploys the server application using a Deployment and a Service within that namespace.
 The Deployment ensures three replicas of the web application are running, using a container image that is pulled from an Azure Container Registry.
 The application runs on port 3000 but the service exposes it internally within the cluster on port 80.
-An Ingress resource is also configured to route external traffic to the web application through an Azure Application Gateway, specifying the backend service as "webapp" on port 80.
+An Ingress resource is also configured to route external traffic to the web application through an Azure Application Gateway, specifying the backend service as "serverapp" on port 80.

 ## Infrastructure:
 * Resource group